-There was C$3.0 billion/US$2.36 in retail sales of aftermarket auto parts into the do-it-yourself (DIY) market in 2015, the second highest recorded figure in five years.
+Retail sales of aftermarket auto parts reached C$3.0 billion/US$2.36 in the do-it-yourself (DIY) market in 2015, the second highest recorded figure in five years.
 The Canada DIY market has had 1.1% average annual growth since 2011.
-However, the DIY market has been outpaced by the Do-It-For-Me (DIFM) parts market, which has grown an average of 3.6% per year over the same period.
+However, the DIY market has been outpaced by the Do-It-For-Me (DIFM) parts market.
+The DIFM market grew an average of 3.6% per year over the same period.

 The automotive DIY market in Canada is approximately 14% of total retail sales and with the growth pace of the DIFM market that share will continue to shrink over the next several years.

 Aftermarket parts in Canada imports/exports